MichaelCM7/Youtube-Clone/README.md

-# Youtube Clone With React - By Michael and Wendy
+# Youtube Clone With React

 This project was bootstrapped with CreateReactApp.